wiremoons/wiremoons.github.io/_posts/2021-02-28-Codespaces-with-Ada.md

      libgnatcoll-sqlite18-dev
 ```

-2. The other approach than should ensure the tools are installed and available when the Codespaces environment starts up is to added the required packages into the *Dockerfile*.
-The existing *Dockerfile* that is provided with the project can be replaced with the following to install the required *Ada* language support:
+**TWO:** The other approach than should ensure the tools are installed and available when the Codespaces environment starts up, is for them to added into the *Codespaces Dockerfile*.
+The existing *Dockerfile* that is provided with the *Coddespaces* environment can be opened, and the content replaced with the following to install the required *Ada* language support:

 ```dockerfile
 FROM mcr.microsoft.com/vscode/devcontainers/universal:1-focal